 One of the best ways to learn more about your leadership behaviours and how they affect others is to ask those around you for feedback.
 Whether you ask a trusted colleague for informal feedback or dive into a formal 360-leadership assessment to gather confidential input from your direct reports, your peers, and your boss—there are lots of ways to get a read.
 There are many different 360-assessments to choose from; my favourite is the Leadership Circle Profile.

-Whatever method you choose to gather feedback, be curious about what you learn, especially around what is working and what still needs work.
+Whatever method you choose to gather feedback, be curious about what you learn, especially around what is working and what could use more work.
 Then use your curiosity to refine your approach.
 The more you know about this quality in yourself, the more you can do to be curious and use curiosity to deepen your leadership effectiveness.

 Is your curiosity piqued?
 I hope so.
 Because being curious makes you a better leader.
-By making these five practices part of your leadership toolkit, you will be boosting your curiosity and your effectiveness as a leader.
+By making these five practices part of your leadership toolkit, you will be turning your curiosity into a ‘superpower’ and boost your effectiveness as a leader.